Neil Finn

-Neil Mullane Finn OBE (born 27 May 1958) is a New Zealand singer-songwriter and musician who is known for being a member of Split Enz (which he co-fronted with brother Tim), Crowded House and Fleetwood Mac.
-Finn rose to prominence in the late 1970s with Split Enz and wrote many of the band's most successful songs, including "One Step Ahead", "History Never Repeats", "I Got You", and "Message to My Girl".
+Neil Mullane Finn OBE (born 27 May 1958) is a New Zealand singer-songwriter and musician.
+He is best known for being a principal member of Split Enz and for being the lead singer of Crowded House.
+He was also a member of Fleetwood Mac from 2018 until 2022.

-After Split Enz broke up in 1984, Finn founded Crowded House with Split Enz's final drummer Paul Hester in 1985 and served as the band's lead singer.
-The group achieved international success in 1987 when they released the single "Don't Dream It's Over", written by Finn.
-After Crowded House disbanded in 1996, Finn and his brother released two albums as the Finn Brothers, before reforming Crowded House in 2006.
-In April 2018, Finn joined Fleetwood Mac for their forthcoming tour that year.
-Finn has also recorded several successful solo albums and assembled diverse musicians for the 7 Worlds Collide project.

 Ed O'Brien of Radiohead has hailed Finn as popular music's "most prolific writer of great songs".

+Finn joined Split Enz in 1977 after the departure of founding member Phil Judd and facilitated the band's shift away from art rock towards new wave pop.
+Gradually rising in creative prominence within the band, he wrote the majority of the band's hits in the 1980s, including "I Got You", "One Step Ahead", "History Never Repeats", and "Message to My Girl".
+After Split Enz broke up in 1984, Finn helped form Crowded House with Split Enz's final drummer Paul Hester and served as the band's lead singer and principal songwriter.
+Crowded House achieved international success in 1987 when they released the single "Don't Dream It's Over", written by Finn.

+After Crowded House disbanded in 1996, Finn and his brother released two albums as the Finn Brothers before reforming Crowded House in 2006.
+In April 2018, Finn joined Fleetwood Mac for their tour that year and was a member of the band until they disbanded in 2022.
+Finn has also recorded several successful solo albums, assembled diverse musicians for the 7 Worlds Collide project, and contributed to several film and television soundtracks.